genestack/user-tutorials/user-guide/source/guide/pipelines.rst

-.. _pipelines:

 Pipelines and applications
 ==========================

 Applications available on Genestack are grouped into four categories:
 Preprocess, Analyse, Explore and Manage.

-Preprocess contains all applications used to process files pre- or post-alignment in order to increase the data quality.
+**Preprocess** contains all applications used to process files pre- or post-alignment in order to increase the data quality.

-Analyse contains all mappers and all other apps required to analyse sequencing data.
+**Analyse** contains all mappers and all other apps required to analyse sequencing data.

-Explore contains all interactive graphical interface applications allowing users to view the results of their computations.
+**Explore** contains all interactive graphical interface applications allowing users to view the results of their computations.
 Apps for visualizing QC reports, the Genome Browser, apps for exploring  genomic variants, and many more.

-Manage contains apps used to manage your data: apps dealing with data flows, file provenance, export, metadata editing and so on.
+**Manage** contains apps used to manage your data: apps dealing with data flows, file provenance, export, metadata editing and so on.

-An extended version (including information on licensing and references) of every application description found in this guide can be found in the "About application" text of each of the individual apps.
+An extended version (including information on licensing and references) of every application description found in this guide can be found in the **"About application"** text of each of the individual apps.

 To view this text for a specific app, click on the application's name at the top-left corner of the page, and in the dropdown menu select "About application".